Pinpoint: A virtual user conference Register today

 Some check against their own address database only that is not frequently maintained.
 Some are only checked against the United States Postal Service database so they do not include non-postal addresses.
 And most do not have any sort of customization options when it comes to utilizing their APIs.

-Smarty’s US Autocomplete Pro API checks against our incredibly large database of over 160 million USPS addresses in addition to over 15 million non-postal addresses, and it is highly customizable.
+Smarty’s US Autocomplete Pro API checks against our incredibly large database of over 210+ million USPS addresses in addition to over 20 million non-postal addresses, and it is highly customizable.

-One typical use for US Autocomplete is to assist an end user entering in their own address.
+One typical use for US Autocomplete is to assist an end user in entering their own address.
 In this case, you likely want to provide suggestions that are close to the user's location.
 The Geolocation feature, which is turned on by default, does just that.
-It uses data which maps the user's IP address to a city or surrounding area.
+It uses data that maps the user's IP address to a city or surrounding area.
 It then places their city and state into the prefer_cities field.

-Another use for Autocomplete is for call centers where you may want to prefer suggestions that are in specific cities, states or zipcodes.
+Another use for Autocomplete is for call centers where you may want to prefer suggestions that are in specific cities, states, or ZIP Codes.
 When set, these results will occupy the top percentage (prefer_ration) of the results.

 Examples: